MrAle98/Sliver-PortBender/README.md

 > extension load /path/to/sliver-extension
 ```

+Alternatively you can download the release and use again the `extension install` and `extension load` commands with the folder extracted from the zip in the release.
+Only x64 version is in the release.

 ## Usage

 Be careful to use it only with **session** type implants. **beacons** in sliver have the issue of reloading everytime the DLL, instead of loading it only the first time it gets executed.
 I'll perform a PR that fix that behaviour soon.